 He took a step toward her, but a guard held his arm, pulling him back.

 They’re touching him, Siri thought.
-All semblance of respect is gone, it appears.
+All semblance of respect is gone.
 No need to pretend now.

 The God King looked down at his arm, frowning.
-He tried to tug it free, but another soldier stepped up to help.
-He glanced at this man, then at Siri, confused.
+He tried to tug it free, but another soldier stepped up to help hold him He glanced at this man, then at Siri, confused.

 “I don’t understand either,” she said.

 Tridees entered the room.
-“Bless the colors,” he said.
+“Bless the Colors,” he said.
 “You’ve arrived.
 Quickly, we must go.
 This place is not safe.”

 “Tridees,” Siri said, turning to glare at him.
 “What is going on?”
 He ignored her.